zorael/kameloso/README.md

 kameloso sits and listens in the channels you specify and reacts to certain events, like bots generally do.
 It is a passive thing and does not respond to keyboard input, though text can be sent manually by other means.

 It works on Freenode, Rizon and QuakeNet, with less confident support for Undernet, GameSurge, EFnet, DALnet, IRCnet, SwiftIRC, IRCHighWay, Twitch and UnrealIRCd servers.
+Definitions for those 12 servers exist and support varies from good to okay.

-To be honest most networks work at this point.
-Often a new one will just work right away, but sometimes there's a slight difference in how they behave and respond, and some changes will have to be made.
-It's usually fairly trivial modifications, like "does this network's `NickServ` just want a password, or a login *and* a password?".
+Often a new server network will just work right away, but sometimes there's a slight difference in how they behave and respond, and changes will have to be made.
+It's usually fairly trivial modifications, like "does this network's `NickServ` just want a password, or a login *and* a password?", or "is `NickServ` replaced with `AuthServ`?"

 Current functionality includes: